oxycon/ProjectApollo/firmware/Prototype_v2/motorized_valve/Readme.md

 # Notes
 - The stepper motor rotates using default power from USB assuming a high-power USB port (1A minim)
-- If you want to drive bigger motors or multiple motors you can supply 5V using an external power source
+- If you want to drive bigger motors or multiple motors you can supply 5V using an external power source.
+The ground still needs to be kept common.